 Clergy and faith leader references are contacted during November and December for those applying under faith-based criteria.
 Parents should ensure their named referee is expecting to receive the school's request.

-For sixth form entry in September 2026, applications opened in October 2025 and closed on 1 December 2025.
+For sixth form entry, check the school’s current application timetable before applying.
 Entry requirements are five GCSEs at grades 9-4 or Cambridge National Merit (M2 and above).
-The sixth form offers a wide range of subjects plus an Extended Project Qualification (EPQ).
+The sixth form includes subjects plus an Extended Project Qualification (EPQ).

 Applications